PavanPuvvada-66012/DevOps_Assignment1/README.md

 podman pull pavanpuvvada66012/my-image:latest

-podman run -it --rm my-image:latest
+podman run --platform=linux/amd64 docker.io/pavanpuvvada66012/my-image:latest  #On Mac as mac is arm64 architecture

 ---
-## Features
+## ⚡ Features

 This project runs automated tests and create a docker image whenever a new commit is being done to the main branch.
 Also checks for pylint changes whenever a new commit is done to any of the branch in the repository.

+---

+## 📸 Screenshots

 ---